Krill Oil vs Fish Oil: What to Know About Omega-3 Fatty Acids

 Luckily, krill oil and fish oil are both excellent sources of EPA and DHA.

 Krill Oil vs Fish Oil: Which is Better?

 Krill oil supplements deliver all the omega-3s (ALA, EPA and DHA) and they’re easier for your body to use because they’re packaged as phospholipids.
 Phospholipids form the outer wall of cells.
 They have a water-loving head and water-hating tails, creating a protective barrier called the cell membrane.
 This membrane controls what goes in and out of the cell, keeping it healthy and safe.

 Why is that important?
 Every cell membrane in the body is made of phospholipids, so your body can put phospholipid building blocks to work repairing cell damage and building new cells.

 Krill oil supplements also contain a bonus: a powerful antioxidant called astaxanthin to support your eyes and brain.
-Antioxidants also protect fats from oxidizing and generating those dangerous free radicals that increase the effects of aging.
+Astaxanthin also protects fats from oxidizing and generating free radicals that increase the effects of aging.

 The bottom line: The omega-3s in fish and krill oils deliver the full count of essential fatty acids.
 Krill oil is special because it’s easier for your body to use, and it gives you a dose of a powerful antioxidant called astaxanthin.

 What to look for in a fish oil supplement

 For the most complete omega-3 supplement, choose one that offers optimal doses of EPA and DHA, as well as an antioxidant to help defend against free radicals.
 Omega Krill Complex delivers it all.